 4/ World´s Top Vinyl Record Producer

-Fun Facts: In 1983, Mr Pelc was promoted to Chief Executive of, back then, a communist factory because nobody else was available.
-Because it was hard to commute, he used sleep in the office.
+Fun Facts: In 1983, Mr. Pelc was promoted to Chief Executive of, back then, a communist factory because nobody else was available.
+Because it was hard to commute, he used to sleep in the office.
 After the Velvet revolution, he bought the company off an American investor.

 5/ ⅓ of World Trams are Czech